 I start by showing the basics of how to make a Swift mock object by hand.
 But this easily leads to fragile tests because the assertions are overspecified.
 We need ways to make tests more malleable, with mocks that are more flexible.

 Sign up to get my test-oriented code snippets.

 You can also read the written transcript of my talk.

 Playback speed: Native English speakers may want to increase the playback speed of the video.
 Because there was simultaneous interpreting, I spoke very slowly, with unusually crisp enunciation.
 So I was happy when an attendee tweeted in Japanese, "Thanks to the slow speaking style, I could listen without the interpreter for the first time!"

 One of my points in the talk is to avoid overusing equality.
-This is something I've addressed before, outside of mock objects.
-See Swift Equatables: Do We Really Need Them for Testing?
+This is something I've addressed before, outside of Swift mock objects.
+See Let's Stop Overusing Swift Equatables in Unit Tests.

 When I kept referring to my own sample code for my day job, that gave me a good feeling.
 If this talk was useful for my own work, I knew it would help others, too.
 I still check it to remind myself how to write mock objects in Swift!

 Do you have any questions about mock objects in Swift?
 Please share in the comments below.